sdkman/vendor-proxy/README.md

       "name": "groovy"
     }

+###Revoke existing Consumer

+To revoke a consumer, a DELETE request can be made on the /consumer/{name} endpoint.
+This returns a JSON response:

+    {
+      "consumerKey": "5f202e7ab75f00af194c61cc07ae6b0c",
+      "name": "groovy",
+      "message": "consumer revoked"
+    }

-The endpoint is itself secured, and looks for the presence of an `Admin-Token` request header.
-This value of this can be set by providing an `ADMIN_TOKEN` environment variable, which defaults to `default_token`.
+The endpoints themselves are secured, and looks for the presence of an `Admin-Token` request header.
+The value of this can be set by providing an `ADMIN_TOKEN` environment variable, which defaults to `default_token`.

 Once the Consumer Key and Token have been obtained, they can be used to make subsequent calls to proxied endpoints.
 All these calls will _require `Consumer-Key` and `Consumer-Token` headers to be set respectively for each call_.